SECTION 1. METAL, UPKEEP & DESIGN

 What if I order the wrong length?

-If you would like to exchange your chain please contact us within seven days of receiving your necklace and we will provide instructions for the exchange.
+If you would like to exchange your chain please contact us in writing within seven days of receiving your necklace and we will provide instructions for the exchange.
 You will be required to return the chain (and potentially charms) in exchange for the new chain.
 For pieces that require rewiring, there is a small rewiring fee in addition to the return shipping costs.
 Return shipping costs of $5 are assessed on all exchanges.
+Prepaid return labels are an option for a nominal charge.

 Do you cast your own charms?